-Notification: The traditional notice process, which can take three to five months total.
-The standard 45-day notification review may be followed by a national security investigation (45 days), and, rarely, by presidential review (15 days).
+Notification: The traditional notice process, which can take three to five months total, and may take longer in the event of a pull-and-refile.
+The standard 45-day notification review may be followed by a national security investigation

+(45 days), and, rarely, by presidential review (15 days).